Canadian University Science Games

 The Canadian University Science Games (CUSG) are an annual, student-led initiative designed to bring together undergraduate university science students from across Canada.
-The four-day conference generally consists of guest speakers, competitive challenges and social events.
-Currently the games are under a restructuring phase - the Games are seeking registered Canadian charity status in order to add continuity from year to year.
+The four-day conference consists of guest speakers, competitive challenges, and social events.
+Currently the games are under a restructuring phase - the Games are seeking registered Canadian charity status to add continuity from year to year.
 The Games currently have no website.

 About CUSG

 Teams of students (usually numbering 20) gather at the host university for the four-day event.
 Teams are assigned points based on their performance at competitive challenges, as well as for their enthusiasm throughout the event.
 Among participants, the games are informally known as "the Science Olympics".
-Each CUSG generally consists of 6 competitive challenges.
+Each CUSG consists of 6 competitive challenges.
 In the past, these have included debate, visual arts, "Cascade" (Construction of a Rube-Goldberg Machine), sport, a scavenger hunt and a quiz bowl.

 History

-A student initiative at the McGill University in 1999 is generally regarded to be the first CUSG.
+A student initiative at the McGill University in 1999 is regarded to be the first CUSG.
 In the past, the event has been hosted by: